 Dish strainer features

-Dish strainers are most commonly made of stainless steel, wood, bamboo, plastic, rubber or silicone.
-In terms of durability, stainless steel simply can't be beat.
+Dish strainers are most commonly made of stainless steel, wood, bamboo, plastic, rubber, or silicone.
+In terms of durability, stainless steel simply can't be beaten.
 However, high-gauge stainless steel can scratch or chip delicate dishware, though some are coated with silicone or plastic to prevent damage.
-Wood or bamboo aren't the most moisture-resistant materials and are best reserved for occasional use.
+Wood or bamboo isn't the most moisture-resistant materials and are best reserved for occasional use.
 Lightweight and affordable, plastic dish strainers are a popular budget-friendly pick.
 Unfortunately, they aren't the most durable and may stain, crack or lose shape over time.

 Some dish strainers come with specialty attachments or holders.
 These typically include handy elements not commonly found in the average dish strainer, such as wine glass holders or dedicated knife storage units.